hlpostman/FlicksTA/README.md

 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.
 - [ ] Customize the navigation bar.
 - [ ] Customize the UI.

 The following **additional** features are implemented *(List anything else that you can get done to improve the app functionality!)*:

 - [x] User sees app icon in home screen and styled launch screen
-- [x] Custom app icon and launch screen made in Sketch3
+- [x] User sees custom app icon and launch screen made in Sketch3
+- [x] User can scroll within the main view controller table view cell to read entire movie overview rather than just a preview

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):